achenxu/BusinessAnalytics/README.md

   - classifly, clusterfly, meifly, LCA, LDAvis, nullabor
   - rggobi (requires ggobi software installed on the computer): installation should be easy on Windows machines

-* Weka ? -- perhaps just mention that software other than R exists.
-It is too much to get them to learn more than one language in this unit.

-## Approach to teaching R?

-Use Rmarkdown lecture notes like http://dicook.github.io/stat585/, and this should help students get comfortable with R themselves.
-(Ignore the ugly web site design!)

-and material at this site: http://www.stat.iastate.edu/ccgs/short-courses/

-## Rmarkdown slides

-Use RStudio, create a new project in your git directory (BusinessAnalyticsCourse), and open the slides/1-intro.Rmd.

-On the interface you should see a "knitHTML" button.
-Click this to compile and preview the slides.